polyglot-mark/salesforce-plugin/README.md

+# Note: this project is not actively being worked on or supported.
+Please feel free to Fork and continue development.

-# Develop Apex with Pleasure!
+### Develop Apex with Pleasure!
 #### An IntelliJ IDEA Plugin for Salesforce Development

 This project is a work in progress.
 The goal is to provide a Java-like experience for doing full-lifecycle Apex